Wenhao-Jin/HydRA/README.md

 ## For Mac os (M1/M2 chips) user (Sorry, we are still working on it):
 The installation of Tensorflow on Mac OS (m1/m2) chips are different from that in Linux system (a good tutorial can be found [here](https://github.com/deganza/Install-TensorFlow-on-Mac-M1-GPU/blob/main/Install-TensorFlow-on-Mac-M1-GPU.ipynb))
 ```
-## Create a conda environment for HydRa, and activate the environment
+## Create a conda environment for HydRA, and activate the environment
 conda create -n "HydRA" python=3.9 -y
 conda activate HydRA